 Victoria Eadie – CEO

 Victoria was Headteacher of Feltham Community for eight years.
 In all of her senior leadership positions over the last 16 years she has shown a total commitment to high educational provision, effective planning and delivery with outstanding leadership.
 All three schools in which she has worked have shown significant increase in the progress of all groups of students.
 Victoria has worked as a Local Leader of Education, mentoring and supporting other colleagues.
 She is Chair of Hounslow Education Improvement Partnership and executive board member of The London West Alliance of schools.
-She has been a Primary School governor and is currently a governor for Woodbridge Park, an alternative education provider and Bolder Academy a new free school in Hounslow with a planned opening date of September 2018.
+She has been a Primary School governor and is currently a Member and Governor for Bolder Academy a free school in Hounslow which opened in September 2018.

 I was delighted to have been appointed a governor for Springwest Academy in October 2017 and I am now Chair of the LGB.
 I am a qualified solicitor, and have previously worked in private practice, as managing partner of a multidisciplinary firm.
 Whilst there, I volunteered as a legal advisor for the Citizens Advice Bureau at the Royal Courts of Justice and today I sit on a committee raising funds for research and treatment of childhood cancers.
 I am the mother of two teenage boys and passionate about the value of education, and providing opportunities to young people.
 I am very keen to apply my prior experience to my role as governor at Springwest and director of Tudor Park.
 I have taken responsibility for safeguarding at the school, to ensure the that the health and wellbeing of the students are protected in all our activities.